 The most current content can be found in Cheshire History, the annual publication of the Cheshire Local History Association, and in the publications of the various antiquarian, historical and archaeological societies:

 Photographs and illustrations

-Many of the photographs held at the Record Office and in Cheshire libraries have now been digitised and can be seen free on Picture Cheshire, our fully searchable image bank of over 6000 photographs and other images relating to Cheshire.
+Many of the photographs held at the Record Office and in Cheshire libraries have now been digitised and can be seen free on the Cheshire image bank our fully searchable image bank of over 6000 photographs and other images relating to Cheshire.

 There are collections of topographical prints at the Record Office and at Chester library.
 Macclesfield library has a collection of books illustrated by wildlife artist Charles F Tunnicliffe (1901-1979), who was born at Langley, near Macclesfield, and Chester library has illustrations by the Chester-born artist, Randolph Caldecott (1846-1886).